mirhampt/demetrius/docs/source/information-architecture.rst

 presentation.
 Usually, Assets will be composed together into Packages which are presented to the consumer as a single entity.
-The IPTC architecture allows for creation of composite Packages, but does not define any specific Package patterns for reuse.
+The IPTC architecture allows for creation of composite Packages, but does not define any specific Package profiles for reuse.
 Things like ImageGalleries and VideoPlaylists are not specified in the architecture, and must be constructed by convention.

 News stories are listed under Packages tentatively, because news stories are